A0GY/SafeRouting/SETUP_AND_RUN.md

 pip install -e .
 ```

+> **Windows shortcut**: run `run.bat --ingest` from the repository root.
+The script creates/updates the virtual environment, optionally pulls three months of Police API data, and then launches the FastAPI server.

 ### Database setup
 - For PostgreSQL, create the database manually (e.g., `createdb saferouting`).
 - Tables are auto-created on startup via SQLAlchemy metadata.